CIBC-Internal/python/Doc/c-api/init.rst

    :c:func:`PyThreadState_Clear`.

+.. c:function:: PY_INT64_T PyInterpreterState_GetID(PyInterpreterState *interp)

+   Return the interpreter's unique ID.
+If there was any error in doing so then ``-1`` is returned and an error is set.

+   .. versionadded:: 3.7

 .. c:function:: PyObject* PyThreadState_GetDict()

    Return a dictionary in which extensions can store thread-specific state information.
 Each extension should use a unique key to use to store state in the dictionary.
 It is okay to call this function when no current thread state is available.
-If this function returns *NULL*, no exception has been raised and the caller should assume no current thread state is available.
+If this function returns ``NULL``, no exception has been raised and the caller should assume no current thread state is available.

-.. c:function:: int PyThreadState_SetAsyncExc(long id, PyObject *exc)
+.. c:function:: int PyThreadState_SetAsyncExc(unsigned long id, PyObject *exc)

    Asynchronously raise an exception in a thread.
 The *id* argument is the thread id of the target thread; *exc* is the exception object to be raised.
 This